transreductionist/proper_nouns/README.md

 - Alice found out that the IP address 192.168.1.89/32 was a honey pot.

 It is an interesting example, because the name Caroline is retrieved by the Named Entity Recognition solution, while the name Alice is not.
 This points to an underlying complexity to the problem.
+Notice that the word phrase "Alice found" suggests that "Alice" is a name.
+Looking at neighboring tagged tokens is one way to improve the results.

 ## Bob found that 127.0.0.1 was bad and 123.4.5.6 was safe.